AlibabaCloudDocs/smartag/intl.en-US/User Guide/Manage a Smart Access Gateway instance.md

 After activating the Smart Access Gateway device, you also need to attach it to CCN and then attach the CCN instance to a CEN instance, so that on-premises branches can be connected to Alibaba Cloud.

-To configure the network, follow these steps:
+To configure the network, complete these steps:

 1. Log on to the [Smart Access Gateway console](https://smartag.console.aliyun.com/).
 2. On the SmartAG page, find the target gateway instance.